Xiaolei Wang, PhD

 Area of Study / Keywords

-Advanced Materials Clean Energy Technologies Electrochemistry and Electrocatalysis Nanotechnology Batteries and Supercapacitors
+Advanced Energy Materials Nanotechnology and Clean Energy Technologies Electrochemistry and Electrocatalysis Batteries and Supercapacitors Battery Recycling and Critical Minerals

 About

-Dr. Xiaolei Wang is a tenure-track assistant professor of chemical engineering at the University of Alberta, and runs his Nano For Advanced Clean Energy (NanoFACE) laboratory in the Department of Chemical and Materials Engineering focusing on the rational design, development and application of novel nanostructured materials for energy-related technologies including lithium-ion batteries, sodium-ion batteries, lithium-sulfur (Li-S) batteries, metal-air batteries, supercapacitors, and electrocatalytic systems.
+Dr. Xiaolei Wang is a Canada Research Chair in Batteries for Sustainability and an associate professor of chemical engineering at the University of Alberta.
+He runs his Nano For Advanced Clean Energy (NanoFACE) laboratory focusing on the rational design, development and application of novel nanostructured materials for energy-related technologies including lithium-ion batteries, sodium-ion batteries, lithium-sulfur (Li-S) batteries, metal-air batteries, supercapacitors, and electrocatalytic systems.
 Before joining UofA, he worked as tenure-track assistant professor at Concordia University from 2017 to 2019, and postdoctoral fellow researcher at the University of Waterloo from 2014 to 2017.
 Dr. Wang received his Ph.D. in Chemical and Biomolecular Engineering at the University of California, Los Angeles (UCLA, 2013), M.Sc. in Chemical Engineering at Tianjin University (TJU, 2007), and B.Sc. in Polymer Chemical Engineering at Dalian University of Technology (DUT, 2004).
-Dr. Wang was awarded the Discovery Accelerator Supplement (DAS, 2018) with his first NSERC Discovery Grant (DG) application as an early career researcher (ECR).
-He is the recipient of Petro-Canada Young Investigator Award (2018) and Concordia University Research Chair-Young Scholar (2019).
-He serves on the editorial board of Sustainability: Sustainable Chemistry and Current Trends in Chemical Engineering and Processing Technology, and committee members/organizers/session chairs of many international/national conferences.
+Dr. Wang is the recipient of Canada Research Chair (Tier 2), FoE Mid-Career Research Award (2023), NSERC Discovery Accelerator Supplement Award (DAS, 2018), Petro-Canada Young Investigator Award (2018) and Concordia University Research Chair-Young Scholar (2019).
+He serves as associate editor and on the editorial board of many peer-reviewed journals in the fields of chemistry, electrochemistry, energy and nano, and as peer reviewer of over 70 leading international journals.
+Dr. Wang has also act as committee members/organizers/session chairs of many international/national conferences.

 Research

 Dr. Xiaolei Wang's NanoFACE research laboratory is interested in nanotechnology and clean energy technologies.
-The research themes centre upon the design, development and application of novel nanostructured materials for energy-related technologies including lithium-ion batteries, sodium (and other alkaline)-ion batteries, lithium-sulfur (Li-S) batteries, aqueous batteries, and electrocatalytic system such as metal-air batteries, water electrolyzer, and systems for electrochemical CO2 reduction.
+The research themes centre upon the design, development and application of novel nanostructured materials for energy-related technologies including lithium-ion batteries, aqueous zinc-ion batteries, lithium-sulfur (Li-S) batteries, sodium (and other alkaline)-ion batteries, and electrocatalytic system such as metal-air batteries, water electrolyzer, fuel cells, and systems for electrochemical CO2 reduction.
 We build upon our knowledge from the fundamental studies and understanding of mechanisms by correlating the electrochemical performance of clean energy technologies with materials' morphologies and microstructures, aiming to develop next-generation high-performance clean energy technologies for practical applications.

 Rational Design and Development of Nanoarchitectured Materials